rachelramoutar/Fetch-App/README.md

 ## Attendance
 We will be holding stand ups with instructors to have a daily check on the progress your application.

 There are no full day classes during project weeks, but we expect you to be working on your project from at least **6:30PM - 10:45PM ET (Tue/Wed)** and at least **10AM - 6PM ET (Sat)** during class days and be available during that time for TA hours or any meetings with instructors as needed.
-You are STILL required to show up to Outcomes during project weeks.

 We also will take attendance during project week, as follows: